-A supremely zany Sitcom that was created and executive produced by Reinhold Weege, produced by his company, Starry Night Productions, alongside Warner Bros., and aired on NBC from 1984 to 1992, Night Court followed the goings-on of a night-shift Manhattan arraignment court populated by a madcap band of lawyers, judges, and bailiffs, including (by the end of the series):
+A supremely zany sitcom created by Reinhold Weege, produced by his company, Starry Night Productions (alongside Warner Bros.), and aired on NBC from 198492, Night Court followed the goings-on of a night-shift Manhattan arraignment court populated by a madcap band of lawyers, judges, and bailiffs, including (by the end of the series):

-- Laid-back judge, Mel Tormé fanatic, and amateur magician Harold T. Stone Jr. (Harry Anderson), who only got the job as a night court judge because he was the only one who answered the call on a Sunday.
+- Harold T. "Harry" Stone Jr. (Harry Anderson), the laid-back judge, Mel Tormé fanatic, and amateur magician, who only got the job as a night court judge because he was the only one who answered the call on a Sunday.

-- The womanizing, selfish, pigheaded, but always witty and acid-tongued assistant district attorney, Reinhold "Dan" Fielding (John Larroquette).
+- Reinhold "Dan" Fielding (John Larroquette), the womanizing, selfish, pigheaded, but always witty and acid-tongued assistant district attorney.

-- Public Defender Christine Sullivan (Markie Post), who despite being a beautiful and independent woman is an utterly naive, morally-upright prude.
+- Christine Sullivan (Markie Post), the public defender, who despite being a beautiful and independent woman is an utterly naive, morally-upright prude.

 - Mac Robinson (Charlie Robinson), court clerk and Vietnam veteran, the accomplice to most of Judge Stone's pranks, his verbal foil and his closest friend.

 - Roz Russell (Marsha Warfield), a deadpan-snarking, tough-as-nails bailiff whose strength is the fodder for many jokes.